7 Systems of Linear Equations

 A sequence of row operations corresponds to left multiplication by a product of elementary matrices.
 If B is obtained from A by row operations, then B = E_k \cdots E_1 A for some elementary matrices E_1, \ldots, E_k.
 The product P = E_k \cdots E_1 is invertible, belonging to \mathrm{GL}_m(\mathbb{F}).

 Row operations preserve the solution set of Ax = b.
-If B = PA and c = Pb where P \in \mathrm{GL}_m(\mathbb{F}), then Ax = b if and only if Bx = c.
-This is because P is invertible: Ax = b \iff PAx = Pb \iff Bx = c.
+If B = PA and c = Pb where P \in \mathrm{GL}_m(\mathbb{F}), then Ax = b if and only if Bx = c, because P is invertible: Ax = b \iff PAx = Pb \iff Bx = c.

 Geometrically, multiplying both sides by P applies a change of coordinates to the codomain.
-The image of A in the new coordinate system is the image of PA, and the target b in the new coordinates is Pb.
-The question “Does b lie in \operatorname{im}(A)?” becomes “Does Pb lie in \operatorname{im}(PA)?”—which has the same answer, since P is an isomorphism.
+The target b in the new coordinates is Pb, and the question “Does b lie in \operatorname{im}(A)?” becomes “Does Pb lie in \operatorname{im}(PA)?”—which has the same answer, since P is an isomorphism.

 7.3 Row Echelon Form